mikessh/vdjtools-doc/sphinx/input.rst

 | 1176      | 9.90E-02    | TGTGCCAGC...AAGCTTTCTTT   | CAST...EAFF      | TRBV12-4   | TRBD1     | TRBJ1-1   | 11         | 14        | 16        | 23        |
 +-----------+-------------+---------------------------+------------------+------------+-----------+-----------+------------+-----------+-----------+-----------+

+All additional columns after column 10 will be considered as clonotype annotations and carried over unmodified during most stages of VDJtools analysis.
+This is especially useful when running :ref:`Annotate` and :ref:`ScanDatabase` routines.

+Note that this applies to pre-processing (filtering) and annotation routines.
+Those columns will not be saved when joining/pooling samples, a workaround here will be to use :ref:`ApplySampleAsFilter` routine.

 .. _supported_input:

 Formats supported for conversion